Itachi3355/DegreeWheels/README.md

 ## 🌟 The MMSS Philosophy

-- **🤝 MEET** - Connect with fellow students and build lasting friendships
+- **🤝 MEET** - Connect with fellow students and build lasting friendships.
-- **🚗 MOVE** - Get around campus and beyond efficiently and affordably
+- **🚗 MOVE** - Get around campus and beyond efficiently and affordably.
-- **🤗 SHARE** - Share rides, costs, and experiences with your peers
+- **🤗 SHARE** - Share rides, costs, and experiences with your peers.
-- **📚 STUDY** - Turn travel time into study time with like-minded students
+- **📚 SAVE** - Save money and resources by carpooling.

 ## ✨ Features